microsoft/tracelogging/README.md

 ## Dependencies

 This project carries a dependency on the lttng-ust library.
 To use this library, you will need liblttng-ust-dev >= 2.10.
 The library will compile with 2.7, but this is currently considered experimental.
+To get liblttng-ust-dev 2.10:

 ```bash
 sudo apt-add-repository ppa:lttng/stable-2.10 -y